SPaRC: A Spatial Pathfinding Reasoning Challenge: Dataset

 We generate the \dataset\ dataset containing 500 training and 500 testing examples.
 The distributions of different rules in \dataset{} are shown in \Cref{tab:dataset_summary_sections}.
 When sampling puzzles, we aim for an approximately equal distribution between rules.
 However, puzzles tend to have fewer stars (color pairing rule) and triangles (edge counting rule) than other rules.
 Observe how in \Cref{tab:dataset_summary_sections}, we only generated 25 puzzles containing ylops.
 This is for two reasons: they can only exist if polys are available, and they are the hardest rule, as judged by humans.
 For later tests on specific rules, we also created single-rule splits (more on this in \Cref{sec:main_results}).

-\paragraph{Difficulty Estimation} To quantify puzzle complexity, we created a difficulty metric that weights individual spatial reasoning tasks, specifically the number of distinct rules, the total number of rule cells, the rule cell density, and an estimate of potential complex rule interactions.
-Each contributes via a weighted sum to a raw score, which we then statistically normalize onto a standardized 1 (easiest) to 5 (hardest) scale (see \Cref{app:metric_details} for calculation specifics).
-As our later experiments with humans and reasoning models will demonstrate, this difficulty estimate is pretty robust.
-The distribution of difficulties of \dataset{} can be found in \Cref{tab:dataset_summary_sections}.
+\paragraph{Difficulty Estimation.} To quantify puzzle complexity, we created a difficulty metric that weights individual spatial reasoning tasks.
+More specifically, the number of distinct rules, the total number of rule cells, the rule cell density, and an estimate of potential complex rule interactions.
+Each element contributes via a weighted sum to a raw score, which we then statistically normalize onto a standardized 1 (easiest) to 5 (hardest) scale (see \Cref{app:metric_details} for calculation specifics).
+As our later experiments with humans and reasoning models will demonstrate, this difficulty estimate is robust.
+The distribution of difficulties of \dataset{} is detailed in \Cref{tab:dataset_summary_sections}.
 We sample with an approximately uniform distribution between puzzles, ending up with slightly more level 3 (121) and level 2 puzzles (118) than level 1 (86), level 4 (86), and level 5 (89).